Coming Attractions (album)

-Coming Attractions is a compilation album by the musician Adrian Belew, originally released on February 8, 2000.
+Coming Attractions is the twelfth solo album by the musician Adrian Belew, originally released on February 8, 2000.
 As the title suggests, it collects material that was then otherwise unavailable that Belew intended to act as a "preview" of his forthcoming work.
 Tracks included were intended for a (then untitled) new solo album, an (eventually abandoned) third acoustic record, a series of instrumental compositions (from the eventually abandoned "Experimental Guitar Series"), and a then unfinished box set of rarities to be called DUST that would serve as an overview of his previous 20 years of activity.